 In 2009 Clare published Becoming African Americans: Black Public Life in Harlem, 1919-1939 (Harvard University Press).
 The book won the 2010 Victorian Premier’s Literary Award for First Book of History, was shortlisted for two other prizes and named a 2009 Outstanding Academic Title by the American Library Association’s magazine, Choice.

-Clare’s research has been supported by a Future Fellowship and Discovery Project Grant from the Australian Research Council; the American Philosophical Society; the Beinecke Library at Yale University; the Gilder Lehrman Institute of American History; and the Australian Academy of the Humanities.
+Clare’s research has been supported by a Future Fellowship and Discovery Project Grant from the Australian Research Council; the American Philosophical Society; the Beinecke Library at Yale University; the Gilder Lehrman Institute of American History; the Australian Academy of the Humanities; and the Academy of Social Sciences in Australia.